About the course

 This pre-registration course is a two-year accelerated programme which enables you to take advantage of inter-professional learning (IPL), encouraging professionals to learn with and from each other – an understanding that helps ensure you have the expertise to respond adequately and effectively to the complexity of your clients’ needs, and that care is safe, seamless and of a high standard.

 This course will be funded by the NHS for 2017 entry.

 You will be introduced to physiotherapy through observing and working with physiotherapists practising in a variety of settings (primary and secondary care, public and private sectors, adult and the elderly, acute care setting and specialist mental health/learning disability services), and adopt a critical stand in the discussion of contemporary physiotherapy practice in the context of the environment of practice.

 You are also introduced to key concepts in physiotherapy for the assessment and evaluation of patients, and given opportunities to explore scientific measures as indicators for health and illness.

 We organise these practice placements for you to work in role with multi-professional health care teams in a wide range of settings.

-Whilst on placement you will have an educator allocated to you and contact with a member of the academic team who will support you whilst on placement.
+Whilst on placement you will have an educator allocated to you and contact with a member of the academic team who will visit you and support you whilst on placement.
 Placements encompass a variety of multi-disciplinary health and social settings based within the NHS, the Private Sector, the Voluntary Sector and other Primary Health Care Services.